DOG1997-CJAVA/DOTS/README.md

 # DOTS
-This is an Android-based mobile application for olfactory function tests (DOTS), develop with android studio, which can complete psychophysics-based olfactory identification tests for clinical tests as well as daily research tests.
-It can customize a number of test parameters and export a variety of test data.
-Submit questions and corrections are welcome.
-It is worth noting that this application needs to be used with the digital olfactory stimulation transmission instrument (DOTS-ODD) developed by our team, and it is controlled by wireless wifi.
-Details of the project are still being updated
+This is an Android-based mobile application for Digital Olfactory Test System (DOTS-APP), develop with android studio.
+DOTS-APP can be used to develop experimental paradigm for psychophysics-based olfactory identification tests.
+Psycjophysical responses  and timing sequence are recorded by DOTS-APP and exported in EXCEL format.
+This application  is used with the Odor Delivery Device (ODD) developed by our team to provide olfactory stimulation developed by our team.
+However, it is possble to synchronize odor stimulations with user-developed odor delivery devices.
+For more infomation please contact.
+Details of the project are still being updated.

 #License
 Copyright 2023 Zhi Haolan